 Remember, don’t feel guilty about taking a break from a task and view it as laziness or a lack of discipline.
 It’s important to remind yourself that taking a break can actually increase productivity in the long run.

-With a bit of discipline and self-awareness, productive procrastination can become a powerful tool for achieving your goals and increasing your overall productivity.
+With some discipline and self-awareness, productive procrastination can become a powerful tool for achieving your goals and increasing your overall productivity.

 Other productivity tips you may also like: